-ARE FIGHTING IN COLOMBIA.
-Nebraska.
-SEWARD, Neb., Feb.
-11 .- A Ger-Eight-Year Old Boy of Murray, Ia., Plays Former Commander-in-Chief of Grand | Insurgents Keep Bauging Away and the In view of the possibility of a Boer here today that gave any intelligence as to what progress is being made by the Morgan syndicate.
+Five Per Cent.
+PITTSBURG, Pa., Feb.
+9.-Financial and steel men of Pittsburg are anxiously awaiting further information from New York relative to the Carnegie deal, but not a word came here today that gave any intelligence as to what progress is being made by the Morgan syndicate.
 It is learned from private advices that very little cash will be required to consummate the deal.
-If the plans go through, Mr. Carnegie will withdraw entirely from the affairs of the Carnegie company, taking for the transfer of his stock a sum exceeding \$85,000,000 in guaranteed 5 per cent bonds, which are to be a first lien on the Carnegie and other properties.
+If the plans go through, Mr. Carnegie will withdraw entirely from the affairs of the Carnegie comstock a sum exceeding \$85,000,000 in guaranteed 5 per cent bonds, which are to be a first lien on the Carnegie and other properties.

-Gossip centers now mostly on the price that will be paid for the \$5,000 shares of stock.
-Two years ago H. C. Frick and others, including ex-Judge W. H. Moore, obtained an option on Carnegie's holdings, paid \$1,-000,000 in hand money, falled to complete the deal and lost the \$1,000,000.
+Gossip centers now mostly on the price that will be paid for the 85,000 shares of stock.
+Two years ago H. C. Frick and others, including ex-Judge W. H. Moore, obtained an option on Carnegie's holdings, paid \$1,-000,000 in hand money, failed to complete the deal and lost the \$1 000,000.
 At that time Carnegie stated that the next time he set a price it would be high.
 This statement is being referred to as evidence that the price placed is considerably above the par value of \$1,000 a share.
 It is understood in the Carnegie building that Mr. Carnegie has taken steps to protect the interests of his younger partners.
-One of the few officials of the company who could be seen today said in relation to the report from New York that the minority stockholders had taken steps to block the deal.
+One of the few officials of the company who could be seen today said in relation to the report from New York that the minority stockholders had taken steps to block the